 Give feedback

 Pointing out mistakes and wrongdoings is not going to help create an environment where workers feel comfortable enough to share their observations and take part in BBS.
-Providing positive reinforcement is also difficult to sustain and might now always bring results when implemented towards adults.
-This is why it’s important to make frequent observations and give feedback on what needs to be changed or improved as a result of your observations.
+Providing positive reinforcement is also difficult to sustain.
+It might not always bring results when implemented towards adults.
+This is why it’s important to make frequent observations and give feedback on what the observation entails.